Baylor-Scott & White Health - CMO Internship Program

 - Experience in health care related research, concept development and problem-solving related to current health care issues

-The BHCS CMO Summer Internship will link each student intern with one member of the BHCS Chief Medical Officer Operations Council (a group of senior health care system physicians and administrators) who agrees to provide the intern's supervision during the internship.
+The BSWH CMO Summer Internship will link each student intern with one member of the BSWH Chief Medical Officer Operations Council (a group of senior health care system physicians and administrators) who agrees to provide the intern's supervision during the internship.
 Through this relationship the student intern will have the opportunity to develop a deeper understanding of health care system administrative leadership and executive decision making through direct observation at strategic and operational health care system and hospital meetings.

 - January - Application to the program opens